 n – Number of child datasets to return.

 equal – Whether to guarantee each split has an equal number of records.
-This may drop records if they cannot be divided equally among the splits.
+This might drop records if the rows can’t be divided equally among the splits.

 locality_hints – [Experimental] A list of Ray actor handles of size

 n.
-The system will try to co-locate the blocks of the i-th dataset with the i-th actor to maximize data locality.
+The system tries to co-locate the blocks of the i-th dataset with the i-th actor to maximize data locality.